Penicillium commune

 Penicillium commune is an indoor fungus belonging to the genus Penicillium.
 It is known as one of the most common fungi spoilage moulds on cheese.
 It also grows on and spoils other foods such as meat products and fat-containing products like nuts and margarine.
 Cyclopiazonic acid and regulovasine A and B are the most important mycotoxins produced by P. commune.
 The fungus is the only known species to be able to produce both penitrem A and roquefortine.
 Although this species does not produce penicillin, it has shown to have anti-pathogenic activity.
 There are no known plant, animal or human diseases caused by P. commune.

 History and taxonomy

 The fungus species was first described by the American mycologist Dr. Charles Thom in 1910.

+Internal

 Penicillium commune is considered an ancestral wild relative of the fungus species P. camemberti, a mould commonly used in the production of soft cheese.
 Both species are similar in their ability to produce cyclopiazonic acid (CPA), a metabolite not normally produced by members of the genus Penicillium.
 Being the wild ancestor of P. camemberti, the name P. commune is then paraphyletic.

-Different authors have resolved the issue differently; the "splitter" approach by Ropars et al. 2020 is presented in the box below.
+Different authors have resolved the issue differently; the fine-grained approach by Ropars et al. 2020 deliminates: